Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

-\begin{proof} Every alternating dimap $ D $ of size two or three contains a triloop.
+\begin{proof} Every alternating dimap $ D $ of genus zero that has size two or three contains a triloop.
 There are $ r $ edges remaining in the reduced alternating dimap after $ m-r $ reductions. \end{proof}

-We extend this result and prove that some sequence of reductions on a connected alternating dimap gives a proper triloop in a reduced alternating dimap that has size at least three.
-Observe that not all alternating dimaps of size three contain a proper triloop. \begin{lemma} If $ D $ is a connected alternating dimap of size at least three, then some minor of $ D $ with at least three edges contains a proper triloop. \end{lemma}
+We extend this result and prove that some sequence of reductions on a connected alternating dimap of genus zero gives a proper triloop in a reduced alternating dimap that has size at least three.
+Observe that not all alternating dimaps of genus zero that have size three contain a proper triloop. \begin{lemma} If $ D $ is a connected alternating dimap of genus zero that has size at least three, then some minor of $ D $ with at least three edges contains a proper triloop. \end{lemma}

 \begin{proof}